VOICING DISSENT IN THE LONG REFORMATION

-The Eighth Triennial Conference of the International John Bunyan Society will take place in Aix-en-Provence from Wednesday 6 to Saturday 9 July 2016 under the auspices of Aix-Marseille University and the Research Centre for Anglophone Studies.
+The Eighth Triennial Conference of the International John Bunyan Society will take place in Aix-en-Provence from Wednesday 6 to Saturday 9 July 2016 under the auspices of the Research Centres for Anglophone Studies of Aix-Marseille and Montpellier University.

 In keeping with the IJBS’s tradition, the conference will open on the Wednesday afternoon with a plenary, followed by dinner.
-There will be papers on Thursday 7 July, Friday 8 July (in the morning; the afternoon will be devoted to an excursion) and Saturday 9 July.
+There will be papers on Thursday 7 July, Friday 8 July (in the morning; the afternoon will be devoted to an excursion to Arles) and Saturday 9 July.

 The conference will culminate and come to a close on Saturday night with a banquet, where the winner of the Richard L. Greaves Prize will be announced.
 Delegates may wish to return home on Sunday 10 July or take the opportunity to explore Provence with its reputation for fine food and wine, as well as magnificent Mediterranean countryside and sea resorts.
 Marseilles, the Lubéron and the Côte d’Azur are all within easy reach, and the area boasts some extensive vineyards.